JabRef/user-documentation/en/Groups.md

 **Using a free-form search expression**
 This is similar to the above, but rather than search a single field for a single search term, the [search expression syntax](Search#advanced) can be used, which supports logical operators (`AND`, `OR`, `NOT`) and allows to search multiple BibTeX fields.
 For example, the search expression `keywords=regression and not         keywords=linear` groups entries concerned with non-linear regression.

 In the groups view, dynamic groups are shown in *italics* by default.
-This can be turned off in the preferences (Options -&gt; Preferences -&gt; Groups, box "Show dynamic groups in italics").
+This can be turned off in the preferences (Options → Preferences → Groups, box "Show dynamic groups in italics").

 ### Hierarchical context